salvillalon45/salvillalon45/README.md

 # Greetings 👋🏽!

 ## 👨‍💻 About Me
-I am Salvador Villalon, a Software Engineer from Calexico, CA 🔥.
+I am Salvador Villalon, a Software Engineer in Southern California 🌞.

 ## 🔭 Currently Working On
 Software Engineer at [Productable](https://www.beproductable.com/).